konstantine25b/polymarket_algo/src/polymarket/my_positions/README.md

 This module analyzes your Polymarket trade history to calculate your current positions across all markets you've traded in.
 It provides:

 - Current position sizes for each outcome in each market
-- **Full market IDs** displayed in all outputs (tables, visualizations, and summaries)
+- **Full market IDs** displayed intelligently (no duplication)
+- Robust market data retrieval with fallback mechanisms
-- Full market names and details
+- Full market names and details where available
 - Trade history visualization and analysis
 - Bubble chart visualization of current positions
 - Market-specific trade history analysis